VenturaNotes/Knowledge/- Topics/offshore fund.md

 ## Synthesis
 -
 ## Source [^1]
-- (1) A fund that is based in an offshore financial centre to avoid UK taxation.
+- (1) A fund that is based in an offshore financial center to avoid UK taxation.
 Offshore funds operate in the same way as unit trusts but are not supervised by the UK's regulatory authorities.
 - (2) Any fund held outside the country of residence of the holder.
 ## Source[^2]
 - A fund operating in a country which is not the residence of the holder.
 Use of offshore funds may assist in tax avoidance or tax evasion.